Using the Spot Database

 Filtering with SQL expressions

-The Filter panel's eight SQL filter buttons provide complete control over the display of Spot Database Entries through the specification of SQL expressions that specify values for named Spot Database Entry fields.
-Depressing the Ctrl key while clicking an SQL filter button displays SpotCollector's SQL Filter window, which allows you to specify a button caption and SQL expression for each of the Filter panel's eight SQL filter buttons.
-At the top of the SQL Filter window, the Spot Database fields selector lists the name of each Spot Database Entry field; double-clicking in an SQL expression in this window will append the selected field name to that expression.
+With the Filter panel's ALT box unchecked, its eight SQL filter buttons provide access to SQL filters 1 to 8; with the ALT box checked, the buttons provide access to SQL filters 9 to 16. .
+Depressing the Ctrl key while clicking an SQL filter button displays SpotCollector's SQL Filter window, which allows you to specify a button caption and SQL expression for each of the 16 SQL filters.
+At the top of the SQL Filter window, the Spot Database fields selector lists the name of each Spot Database Entry field; double-clicking in an SQL expression textbox in this window will append the selected field name to that textbox.

-When you click one of the Filter panel's eight SQL filter buttons, the Spot Database is filtered using the SQL expression associated with the clicked button, completely ignoring the Need, Call, DXCC, Freq, Band, Mode, Continent, Origin, and Hidden filters.
+When you click one of the Filter panel's eight SQL filter buttons, the Spot Database is filtered using the SQL expression associated with the clicked button, completely ignoring the Need, Call, DXCC, Freq, Band, Mode, Continent, Origin, LotW, eQSL, and Hidden filters.
 The Filter panel caption indicates an active SQL filter with the word SQL followed by the caption of the SQL filter button you clicked within square brackets, for example

 Filter: SQL [DX 80]